 \section{Abstract}

-A random walk on a group is noise sensitive if resampling every step independantly with a small probability results in an almost independant output.
+A random walk on a group is noise sensitive if resampling every step independently with a small probability results in an almost independent output.
 We precisely define two notions: $\ell^1$-noise sensitivity and entropy noise sensitivity.
 Groups with one of these properties are necessarily Liouville.
 Homomorphisms to free abelian groups provide an obstruction to $\ell^1$-noise sensitivity.
 We also provide examples of $\ell^1$ and entropy noise sensitive random walks.

 Noise sensitivity raises many open questions which are described at the end of the paper.